PlanetKiF/kif.github.io/docs/workshop.md

 The start-map is simply defined by the sequence of maps in your Steam workshop map collection!
 When in editing mode, you can simply drag&drop the maps to the order you like.
 The first one is the map the server uses as the startup map.

-Or in other word: for as long as there is no manual `changelevel` or mapvote, the server will simply follow the list of maps in your collection.
+Or in other words: for as long as there is no manual `changelevel` or mapvote, the server will simply follow the list of maps in your collection.

 ### A thing to take care of